wordofwarning/wordofwarning.org/spring-summer-2011/WARN003/index.md

 layout: warn

 warn: "003"
-title: The Making Of Bull: The True Story
+title: "The Making Of Bull: The True Story"
 by: Stacy Makishi
 venue: Contact
 dateline: Fri 17 Feb, 8pm